DuMont Television Network: DuMont programming library

 DuMont produced more than 20,000 television episodes from 1946 to 1956.
 Because they were created prior to the Ampex electronic videotape recorder in late 1956, they were broadcast live in black and white and recorded on film kinescope for West Coast rebroadcast and reruns.
 By the early 1970s, their vast library of 35mm and 16mm kinescopes wound up in the hands of "a successor network" (most likely Metromedia) that reportedly disposed of them in New York City's East River to make warehouse space for videotapes.

-Although some films submerged for decades have been successfully recovered (see The Carpet from Bagdad for example), there have been no salvage-diving efforts to locate or recover the DuMont archive.
-If it survived in that environment, the films have likely been damaged.
+Although other films submerged for decades have been successfully recovered (as an example, a reel of The Carpet from Bagdad was recovered from the wreck of the Lusitania), there have been no salvage-diving efforts to locate or recover the DuMont archive.
+If any of the films have even survived in that environment, they will likely be damaged.
 Other kinescopes were put through a reclaiming process to recover the silver from the photo emulsion on black-and-white film.

 It is estimated that about 350 complete DuMont television shows survive, including seven early Jackie Gleason's Honeymooners comedy sketches from 1951–1952.
 Most of the existing episodes are believed to have come from the personal archives of DuMont's hosts, such as Gleason and Dennis James.